 III.
 DATA COLLECTION AND NEEDS ASSESSMENT

-The Kitsap County Superior and Juvenile Courts will, on an annual basis, compile demographic data regarding the language needs of its community.
+The District Court Scheduler for Kitsap County District Court will, on an annual basis, compile demographic data regarding the language needs of its community.
 The court will initially review data from sources such as the following: